We’ve interviewed Cindy Gallop, champion of the Social Sex Revolution and founder of MakeLoveNotPorn.

 MLNP’s single-minded mission is to socialize sex to make it easier for everyone to talk about, because not talking about it means it’s an area of rampant insecurity for every one of us.
 We all get vulnerable when we get naked.
 Sexual egos are very fragile.
 We therefore find it bizarrely difficult to talk about sex, with the people we’re actually having it with, while we’re actually having it.
 We seize cues from anywhere we can, and if the only cues we’ve ever seen are in porn – because our parents didn’t talk to us about sex, our school didn’t teach us, our friends aren’t honest – those are the cues we’ll take, to not good effect.

 So MLNP is reassuring – because our videos showcase and celebrate real world bodies: real world hair, real world curves, real world penis size, real world breast size.
-And because we celebrate the messiness, the accidents, the ridiculousness, the humor, the laughter, the things that go wrong. our view is, if you can’t laugh at yourselves when you’re having sex, when can you?
+And because we celebrate the messiness, the accidents, the ridiculousness, the humour, the laughter, the things that go wrong. our view is, if you can’t laugh at yourselves when you’re having sex, when can you?

 MLNP is moving.
 Our videos celebrate real world emotion, feelings, intimacy, love.